wp-plugins/talkahead-sponsored-comments/readme.txt

 == Installation ==

+1. Create a TalkAhead publisher account at [ttp://www.talkahead.com/publisher/signup.html](http://www.talkahead.com/publisher/signup.html)
+2. Follow the Wizard for the initial account set up
+3. Download the plugin and install it using your wp-admin interface.
+4. Go to the Setting page (Under the Setting menu on the left, look for TalkAhead Plugin.
+5. Fill in your publisher ID (can be copied from the header of any of your TalkAhead admin pages).
+If you don't change it, the plugin won't work!
+6. If you've defined your own channel, update it in the plugin setting as well.
+7. Activate the plugin through the 'Plugins' menu in WordPress.

+Note:
+To get a version of the plugin that's already tailored to your own TalkAhead account, it's preferable to download the plugin from your TalkAhead admin area at [http://server.talkahead.com/admin/en/publisher.html#p/publisherwidget].
+Follow the steps below:
 1. Create a TalkAhead publisher account at [www.talkahead.com/publisher/signup.html](http://www.talkahead.com/publisher/signup.html)
 2. The first time you login in your TalkAhead account, follow the Wizard for the initial account set up
-3. On Step #2 of the set up (Get Code), in the dropp down "Select your type of Website", choose WordPress
+3. On Step #2 of the set up (Get Code), in the drop down "Select your type of Website", choose WordPress
-3. Follow the instructions on that page.
-You will see a link to download a WordPress plugin that is customized with your TalkAHead account number.
+4. Follow the instructions on that page.
+You will see a link to download a WordPress plugin that is customized with your TalkAHead account number and preferred channel.

-Note:
-If you download the plugin from the WordPress directory or if you change your TalkAhead account number, here are the instructions to update the TalkAhead account number:

-1. Copy and paste your account number.
-You can find it on the right side of the header in your TalkAhead admin center.
-2. Activate the plugin in WordPress.

 == Frequently Asked Questions ==